thecaffeinedev/Real-Estate-Django-Web-App/README.md

 A real estate listings website built with `python` `django` `bootstrap`.

-Many thanks to @bradtraversy for his awesome courses.

 If you are new to Django, checkout the [Django 2.x Cheat Sheet](https://github.com/TheCaffeineDev/Real-Estate-Django-Web-App/blob/master/django_cheat_sheet.md)

 If you want to deploy this Web App In Ubuntu 18.04 Server, Please Follow this [Guide](https://github.com/TheCaffeineDev/Real-Estate-Django-Web-App/blob/master/Django_Deployment_to_Ubuntu_18.04.md)